PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: PiERN Methodology

 \subsection{Architecture Overview}

-As shown in Figure~\ref{fig:moe-train}, the PiERN architecture consists of three core components: (i) a set of high-precision scientific computation experts, which are trained on domain-specific data; (ii) a text-to-computation module, which aligns the inputs of language computation task inputs with expert input representations; and (iii) a token router, which dynamically decides whether to invoke an expert or the LLM for each token.
+As shown in Figure~\ref{fig:moe-train}, the PiERN architecture consists of three core components: (i) a set of high-precision scientific computation experts, which are trained on domain-specific data; (ii) a text-to-computation module, which aligns the inputs of computation-reasoning task inputs with experts input representations; and (iii) a token router, which dynamically decides whether to invoke an expert or the LLM.